MicrosoftDocs/azure-docs/articles/azure-functions/durable/durable-functions-types-features-overview.md

 # Durable Functions types and features (Azure Functions)

-Durable Functions is an extension of [Azure Functions](../functions-overview.md) and [Azure WebJobs](../../app-service/web-sites-create-web-jobs.md).
+Durable Functions is an extension of [Azure Functions](../functions-overview.md).
 You can use Durable Functions for stateful orchestration of function execution.
 A durable function is a solution that's made up of different Azure functions.
 Functions can play different roles in a durable function orchestration.

 This article gives you an overview of the types of functions you can use in a Durable Functions orchestration.
 The article includes some common patterns you can use to connect functions.
 Learn how Durable Functions can help you solve your app development challenges.